This is an excellent entry level opportunity for people who want to help families in need!

-- Facilitate families accessing supports and services by: sharing information about resources and supports; making phone calls to connect families with resources; providing guidance in completing forms and applications; supporting families to fully understand their rights; reviewing documents such as IFSPs, IEPs or reports with families to ensure they fully understand documents; empowering families to effectively articulate their concerns and needs; accompanying families to meetings; and educating families on laws, policies and procedures.
+- Facilitate families accessing supports and services by: sharing information about resources and supports; providing guidance in completing applications; supporting families to fully understand their rights; reviewing documents such as IFSPs, IEPs or reports with families to ensure they fully understand documents; empowering families to effectively articulate their concerns and needs; accompanying families to meetings; and educating families on laws, policies and procedures.

 - Facilitate training workshops in assigned region for families as assigned in contract deliverables.

 - Collaborate with other MCF staff to develop support and educational programs that empower families.

 - Administrative duties to include maintaining client files, submitting required documentation, active participation in supervision and in MCF internal and external training opportunities.

 - Personal, lived experience as a primary caregiver raising a youth who has intensive behavioral health and/or developmental needs is required.
 Preference to those that can articulate identifying these needs prior to the age of five and accessing available services.

 - High school diploma or equivalent.